draptik/2024-04-mathemacampus-approval-testing/presentation/slides.md

 - Floating point numbers are always a joy 😿
 - Especially when working with different programming languages and platforms
-- even dotnet will produce different results depending on the platform (Windows, Linux, macOS)
+- `dotnet` will produce different results depending on the platform (Windows, Linux, macOS)
+  - [MathNet.Numerics](https://numerics.mathdotnet.com/) might produce different results...
+  - probably a niche case, but be aware of it
+  - CI and/or target platform might differ from your dev machine 🤔
+  - possible solutions.. 👉

 ---